lethargilistic/blog/rarities/2007-09-06-anne-frank-and-jeanne-wakatsuki-houston.md

 ever write naturally today.
 My thoughts are always too formal for that kind of random metaphor, but I also feel like that makes my writing lack spice sometimes.
 I worry about sounding repetitive with the "Moreover"s and "Firstly"s and whatnot.*

-*This is bad, but it was written by a 13-year-old, so whatever.
+*This is bad, but it was written by a 13-year-old, so whatever: what matters is the attempt at addressing things that matter.
 Just confront the apologia, not the weird structure.*
 (2019-01-04, during transcribing)

 ----